-Saudi Arabia’s capital, Riyadh has evolved as one of the wealthiest and busiest cities of the Middle East in the past few decades.
-Though the city has always been conventional and known for unique architecture, today it offers many fun things to do for people in varying age-groups.
+Saudi Arabia’s capital, Riyadh has evolved as one of the wealthiest and busiest cities in the Middle East in the past few decades.
+Though the city has always been conventional and known for unique architecture, today it offers many fun things to do for people of varying age groups.

 Best Things To Do In Riyadh

 Malls in Riyadh are not just shopping places but are also ideal for dining and socializing.
 In the city, there are many malls, but one that you must visit is the Riyadh Gallery.

 The shopping centre is a three-story building that houses retail stores from a lot of international brands, including high-street stores and luxury goods.
 Here, you will find a food court too where you can enjoy excellent delicacies.
 The mall also houses an artificial lake and a mosque.

 One of the most visited places in Riyadh is its biggest museum, the National Museum.
 It is situated at the King Abdul Aziz historical center, a cultural point that also features a park and a mosque.

 The museum displays the history of human civilization, Saudi Arabia and Islam in eight galleries, and its compilation incorporates antiquities, sculptures and audiovisual divisions.